Krussbon/GAPT_Library/README.md

-📚 Academic Repository Website
+# 📚 Academic Repository Website ACE

 A platform for students and teachers to share, access, and interact with academic materials easily and securely.

- Project Overview
+ # Project Overview

 The Academic Repository platform allows:

- Students to browse, view, and download study materials.
+- Students to browse, view, and download study materials.

- Teachers to upload educational content and manage access to it.
+- Teachers to upload educational content and manage access to it.

- Librarians to approve new users and manage repository content.
+- Librarians to approve new users and manage repository content.

-This project fosters academic collaboration by making learning resources organized and accessible.
+- This project fosters academic collaboration by making learning resources organized and accessible.

-🛠 Tech Stack
+# 🛠 Tech Stack

-Frontend	Backend	Database	Tools
+Frontend: HTML, CSS, JavaScript (React.js)

+Backend: Python

+Database: PostgreSQL (managed with pgAdmin)

-React.js	Python	PostgreSQL (pgAdmin)	Visual Studio Code Key Features
+IDE: Visual Studio Code

+# 🎯 Key Features

  Secure authentication and role-based access control.

  Material upload and download system.